wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

     _committee_ and _committee of management_ mean the directing body of a society or branch, by whatever name that body is known

-    _credit union_ means any society or body of persons registered or deemed to be registered as a credit union under [Part 3][115]; and, unless otherwise provided by this Act and with any necessary modifications, includes an association of credit unions
+    _credit union_ means any society or body of persons registered or deemed to be registered as a credit union under [Part 3][120]; and, unless otherwise provided by this Act and with any necessary modifications, includes an association of credit unions

     _document_ includes all instruments by way of security and title, membership and other registers, and all documents and records; but does not include accounting records

-    _exempt society_ or _exempt branch_ or _exempt credit union_ means a registered society or branch or credit union exempted from certain audit requirements pursuant to [section 62(4)][72] or, as the case may be, [section 122(2) or (6)][151]; but does not include an association of credit unions
+    _financial statements_ has the same meaning as in [section 6][213] of the Financial Reporting Act 2013

     _financial year_ means the financial year of every registered society or branch or credit union, being a period of 12 months ending with 1 December or such other day as may be provided in the rules of the society, branch, or credit union

     _friendly society_ means a society of the kind specified in [section 11(1)(a)][15]

+    _generally accepted accounting practice_ has the same meaning as in [section 8][214] of the Financial Reporting Act 2013

     _land_ includes any interest in land

-    _licensed auditor_ has the same meaning as in [section 6][207] of the Auditor Regulation Act 2011

-    _licensed insurer_ has the same meaning as in [section 6(1)][208] of the Insurance (Prudential Supervision) Act 2010
+    _licensed insurer_ has the same meaning as in [section 6(1)][215] of the Insurance (Prudential Supervision) Act 2010

     _meeting_ includes (where the rules of a society or branch so allow) a meeting of delegates appointed by members

     _Minister_ means the Minister of the Crown having for the time being charge of the administration of this Act

+    _non-GAAP standard_ has the same meaning as in [section 5][210] of the Financial Reporting Act 2013

     _officer_, in relation to a registered society or branch or credit union, includes any trustee, treasurer, secretary, or member of the committee of management of the society, branch, or credit union, and any person appointed by the society or branch or credit union to sue and be sued on its behalf